SavingTool/testing-copilot-content-exclusions/README.md

 ![Content Exclusion Settings](content-exclusions-yaml.jpg)

-The GitHub Copilot IDE then respects my settings:
+The GitHub Copilot IDE Plugin then respects my settings.

+Observe how Copilot has access to `project-a`, but not `project-b` or `project-c`.

 ![Content Exclusions Applied (1)](content-exclusions-applied.jpg)